 Copy of Electricity Bill vide Bill No. 93004491323 dated 24.01.2024 in the name of Riviera Glass Pvt.
 Ltd.

 Date of Site inspection / site Visit:

-In view to have first-hand information regarding the assets to be valued following persons by Mr. ManojBaburaoChalikwarand Mr. Abhvisited,in presence of representatives of company as per given below schedule. :
+In view to have first-hand information regarding the assets to be valued following persons inspected the subject property as under: